theartisancodes/zero-budget-backend/README.md

 npm run dev
 ```

-This will start the server and reload it whenever you make changes to the code.
+This will start the index and reload it whenever you make changes to the code.

 ### Production Mode